siefkenj/IBLODEs/book/typst/modules/appendix1.typ

 https://www.desmos.com/calculator.

-To plot your data in Desmos, copy your data columns *without headers* (i.e., only copy the numbers) and paste them into a Desmos input graph.
+To plot your data in Desmos, copy your data columns *without headers* (i.e., only copy the numbers) and paste them into a Desmos cell.

 #{
   show: align.with(center)